Start the service

 Using the MacOS Service

-To start, stop, restart or check the status of the scyld-cloud-workstation service, open a terminal and go to the /Applications/scyld-cloud-workstation.app/Contents/MacOS directory.
+To start, stop, restart, or check the status of the scyld-cloud-workstation service, open a terminal and go to the /Applications/scyld-cloud-workstation.app/Contents/MacOS directory.
 Next, run the application with the --service flag with sudo privileges:

 # Change to the application directory